SC's Paper-Based Voting System

 Voter moves from one state to another after the deadline to register to vote in a Presidential election in the new state of residence.

 The voter may vote an absentee ballot containing only President.
 The voter should contact the appropriate absentee voting office in his previous state and county of residence.
-(42 U.S.C. § 1973aa-1(e))
+(52 U.S.C. § 10502.)

 Failsafe Voting in Municipal Elections